-During The Meeting - Go to www.virtualshareholdermeeting.com/DNLI2024
+During The Meeting - Go to www.virtualshareholdermeeting.com/DNLI2025

 You may attend the meeting via the Internet and vote during the meeting.
-Have the information that is printed in the box marked by the arrow available and follow the instructions. .
-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+Have the information that is printed in the box marked by the arrow available and follow the instructions.
+VOTE BY PHONE - 1-800-690-6903 Use any bouch-tone telephone to transport your voting instructions up until 11.59 p.m.
 Eastern Time the day before the meeting date.
-Have your proxy card in hand when you call and then follow the instructions.
+However, you card in hand when you call and then follow the instructions.

-VOTE BY MAIL.
+VOTE EY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Denali Therapeutics Inc., of Broadridge, 51 Mercedes Way, Edgewood, NY-11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Denail Therapeutoc Inc., do Broadridge, 51 Mercodes Wey, Edgewood, NY 1717.